 Our E-LTIP awards are granted annually.
 The 2021 annual cycle grants were made under the Xerox Holdings Corporation Performance Incentive Plan.
 To ensure that executive pay remains aligned with the shareholder experience, the Compensation Committee did not grant any off-cycle equity awards in 2021, or alter any PSU performance targets, despite the business challenges resulting from the prolonged effects of the pandemic and global supply chain disruptions.
 Our 2021 E-LTIP design includes awards granted in the form of performance share units (PSUs) (60%) and time-vesting restricted stock units (RSUs) (40%).
 The grant date for these awards was January 11, 2021 to closely align with the underlying performance period for the PSUs.
 Earned PSUs cliff-vest three years from the grant date, subject to the Compensation Committee's certification of performance results.
-RSUs vest 33% on the first anniversary of the grant date and 34% on the third anniversary of the grant date.
-PSUs are earned based on achieving pre-established performance goals over a three-year performance period (2021 through 2023).
+RSUs vest 33% on the first anniversary of the grant date, 33% on the second anniversary of the grant date and 34% on the third anniversary of the grant date.
+PSUs are earned based on achieving preestablished performance goals over a three-year performance period (2021 through 2023).